hiddenDevXR/MDVJ-Fundamentals/README.md

 # Audio and Pooling

+## Audio

 For this exercise we learn about audio in Unity.
 First, here is a simple looping audio that plays on awake.

 https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/f06f0d21-2c1c-43ab-8112-bbc8b008e2de

 Then, I made the audio 3D by changing the Audio source spatial blend.
 The next example uses
 Dopler: 5, Spread: 100, Min Distance: 5, Max Distance: 100, Volumen Rollof: Linear

+By changing the spread and the distance we manage to modidy the behavior of the dopplet effect of the moving sphere.
+Also it looks that it also increses the volume of the audio.
+Not directly in the component, but sound "closer" to the listener.
+By using the Unity standar values, the doppler effect occurs almost immediately.

 https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/4fc64f49-4fd3-43be-b327-e7fccd389928